How to use the latest Git on CentOS 7

 make prefix=[/path/to/install] install [install-doc install-html] #install-doc etc. as you like

-I thought it might have something to do with the documentation, so I installed it without it.
-This
+I suspected it might be related to documentation, so I deliberately installed it without it.

-was just to confirm that this kind of thing is possible.
+This was just to confirm that this kind of approach is possible.

 Now we have the latest git environment